alkida/bidal/README.md

 # bidal
-BiDAl big data analyzer
+<h5>BiDAl big data analyzer</h5>

-How to compile:__
+How to compile:<br />
 mvn compile

-How to create JAR:__
+How to create JAR:<br />
 mvn package

-How to run:__
+How to run:<br />
 mvn exec:java -Dexec.mainClass="analyzer.Controller"

-It has been tested on Linux and MacOS.__
+It has been tested on Linux and MacOS.<br />
-It is necessary to have R, RSQLite package, hadoop and an environment variable set as__ export HADOOP_HOME=/path/to/hadoop/
+It is necessary to have R, RSQLite package, hadoop and an environment variable set as<br />
+export HADOOP_HOME=/path/to/hadoop/